-Defense lawyers insisted that there had been no undue influence and argued that the city allows council members to hold outside jobs.
-The defense also questioned how it was a crime for union supporter Henon to side with Dougherty and the building trades workers he was elected to represent.
+Defense lawyers have insisted that there's been no undue influence and say the city allows council members to hold outside jobs.
+The defense has also questioned how it was a crime for union supporter Henon to side with Dougherty and the building trades workers he was elected to represent.

-"If you know that the person you're supposedly bribing is already going to do what you want, then there is no bribe," Dougherty's attorney Henry Hockeimer Jr. said in his closing argument last week.
+"If you know that the person you're supposedly bribing is already going to do what you want, then there is no bribe," Dougherty attorney Henry Hockeimer Jr. said in his closing argument Monday.

 Dougherty, a major force in Pennsylvania politics, has steered more than $30 million over the years to mostly Democratic candidates, and his brother sits on the Pennsylvania Supreme Court.

 Prosecutors over four weeks of testimony tried to show that Dougherty used Henon to press Comcast Corp. to steer $2 million worth of electrical work to a friend during cable contract talks with the city; to shut down the non-union installation of MRI machines at Children's Hospital of Philadelphia; and to investigate a towing company that seized Dougherty's car.

 Hockeimer called Dougherty an older-brother figure to Henon and defended his client's "bombastic" style.
 He scoffed at allegations that the salary and Philadelphia Eagles tickets he passed on to Henon amounted to bribes.